 From all of Hollywood’s young rising stars, Justice Smith is among the brightest.
 Getting his start in television and with a supporting part in the John Green adaptation Paper Towns, Smith scored his breakout role as lead Ezekiel Figuero in Netflix’s The Get Down.
-He portrayed the character until The Get Down was unfortunately cancelled after only a single two-part season.
+He portrayed the character until The Get Down was unfortunately canceled after only a single two-part season.
 After the show’s conclusion, Smith went on to appear in the Off-Broadway production of Yen and in the film Every Day alongside Angourie Rice, before landing his largest gig yet as Franklin Webb in Jurassic World: Fallen Kingdom.

 Now, Smith is recognized for even more hit projects, from leading Pokémon: Detective Pikachu to the recent HBO Max series Genera+ion.
 The actor is currently on a roll, with his newest film The Voyeurs having just premiered on Prime Video.
 There’s way more in the pipeline for Smith, with the animated film Ron’s Gone Wrong soon to hit theaters, followed by his return to the iconic dinosaur-filled franchise in Jurassic World: Dominion next year, and a major role in the live-action Dungeons and Dragons adaptation in 2023.

-The Voyeurs tells the story of a couple, played by Smith and actress Sydney Sweeney, who get caught in a dangerous mystery after obsessively spying on their neighbors.
+The Voyeurs tells the story of a couple, played by Smith and actress Sydney Sweeney, who gets caught in a dangerous mystery after obsessively spying on their neighbors.
 In honor of the film finally reaching the masses, we sat down with Justice Smith to discuss his process of getting into the twists and turns of such a dark story.
 We were also lucky enough to hear what it was like filming huge blockbusters, like Jurassic World: Dominion, during the pandemic.

 Just to kick things off, your career is filled with films and TV shows from all kinds of genres.
 What inspires you as an actor to dip your toes into all these different types of stories?